PUBLICATION DAY EVENT! FREE AND OPEN TO THE PUBLIC. BOOKS AVAILABLE FOR PURCHASE.

-Join Dr. Wilkinson (co-editor of All We Can Save) and the Climate Museum for a dynamic book experience, immersing in the wisdom of Climate Wayfinding and the beauty of poetry, art, and song.
+Join the Climate Museum and The All We Can Save Project for a dynamic book experience, immersing ourselves in the wisdom of Climate Wayfinding and the beauty of poetry, art, and song.
 Amid kindred community, we remember that each of us is a node of possibility for healing the climate crisis—whoever we are and whatever we’ve got to give.

-Tickets for this very special event—on publication day!—are only $30.
-Your ticket helps defray the cost of producing the event and includes a copy of Climate Wayfinding and a signed book plate.
-At the event, you’ll also have the opportunity to have your book signed directly by Dr. Wilkinson.
+Tickets for this event are free.
+At the event, you’ll have the opportunity to purchase a copy of Climate Wayfinding and a signed book plate.
+You can also have your book signed directly by Dr. Wilkinson.

 About The All We Can Save Project